debghs/remote-temp-sensor/README.md

 # remote-temp-sensor
 this is a basic project showcasing my dabbling in multi-hardware communication project.

-the goal:
+the goal: \n
-to send analog sensor data from a lm-35 temperature sensor to an Raspberry Pi via an Arduin Uno and a ESP8266 module.
+to send analog sensor data from a lm-35 temperature sensor to an Raspberry Pi via an Arduino Uno and a ESP8266 module.

 steps:
 1.sending the data from the sensor to Arduino Uno via i/o pins.